akshayrama/Site-Recovery-ROWAA/README.md

 ## Notes on instructions to run:

-After cloning this repository, kindly head to the root directory of the project and run:
+After downloading this code-base, kindly head to the root directory of the project and run:

 ``